around-star/IOT-Projects/README.md

 - Description : The lid of the dustbin opens automatically when someone approaches to throw in something.
 7. Automatic Street Lighting.
 - Hardware : Ldr, led.
-- Description : street lamp turns on automatically after dusk 🌆.
+- Description : street lamp turns on automatically after dusk.
 8. Automatic Street Lighting 2
 - Hardware : pir motion sensor, leds
 - Description : street lamp turns on automtically on sensing movement of cars.